Countly/countly-sdk-documentation/nodejs/next.md

   </li>
   <li>
     <strong>storage_type</strong> - To determine which storage type will be applied.
-    (default: "file")
+    The storage type options are file storage and memory storage.
+If not set the default will be applied.
+If custom_storage_method will be used, do not use the storage type. (default: "file")
   </li>
   <li>
     <strong>custom_storage_method</strong> - User given storage method which
-    can be used instead of the default file or memory storage methods. (object must contain storeGet, storeSet, storeRemove functions)
+    can be used instead of the default file or memory storage methods.
+If no storage_path is provided with the custom method, path will be the default path. (object must contain storeGet, storeSet, storeRemove functions)
   </li>
   <li>
     <strong>require_consent</strong> - pass true if you are implementing GDPR